mkorakin/ui-design-patterns-by-example/README.md

 The Model represents a global state of the application.

-In the clicker app, the same [Model](/app/src/main/java/com/example/mkorakin/UiDesignPatternsByExample/Model/Model.kt) is used by all the examples.
-The model provides an interface for observing and for modifying its state:
+For the clicker [Model](/app/src/main/java/com/example/mkorakin/UiDesignPatternsByExample/Model/Model.kt) we provide an interface for observing and for modifying the global click state:

 ```kotlin
 val count : Observable<Int>